|Lincoln walked through this doorway to visit with Confederate and Union wounded.|

 The stone front steps leading into the early-19th century farmhouse are mostly gone, replaced by cinder blocks and wood.
 The window frames and door sorely need fresh paint, and shutters on the brick house, badly in need of repair, have certainly seen better days.
-But there is an unmistakable air of history about the old Stephen P. Grove farmhouse -- a distinct feeling that something important happened here nearly 154 years ago a mile west of the village of Sharpsburg, Md.
+But there is an unmistakable air of history about the old Stephen P. Grove farmhouse -- a distinct feeling that something important happened here a mile from Sharpsburg, Md.

 But it's what happened inside this old house that fascinates, and horrifies, me.